JeremyBYU/TuitionExchangeTopSchools/README.md

 3. `npm run start combine-data` - This will try to combine match every TE school with a US News school to get ranking information.
 It will output the data in JSON format to the `data` folder under `data/combined_schools.json`.

+## Building the Website

+A website to view the data has also been created in the `client` and `docs` folders.
+The website is built using SvelteJS and DataTables.

+1. `npm run client-build` - This will build the website and place it in `docs`.

 <!-- US News Ranking